nabto/nabto-embedded-sdk/examples/simple_push/README.md

   * uses the iam module to provide a user database with open local pairing
   * uses the iam module to store push tokens.

+Since the simple push device utilizes the IAM module, server keys of any authentication type can be used with this example.

 Use case:
   1. clients discover the device
   2. clients pairs with the device